Static website

 Yesterday we proved the mechanism: GitHub can assume an AWS role via OIDC, CDK can deploy on every pull request, and teardown happens automatically.

-Today we’ll make the preview tangible: a real static website you can click, review, and share—created per PR and destroyed when the PR closes.
+Today we’ll keep the same pipeline shape and swap the invisible S3 proof for a real static website you can click, review, and share, still created per PR and destroyed when the PR closes.

 Goal #